-The City of Perry is dedicated to encouraging the growth of businesses in Perry.
-Perry primarily uses property tax-based financial assistance to support businesses and developers building and expanding within our community, because incentives attract and promote investment and employment in the Perry.
-Incentive packages are generally considered on a case-by-case basis and are designed to meet the needs of businesses locating or expanding in the City of Perry.
+The City of Perry is dedicated to encouraging the growth of of both business and residential development in Perry.
+Perry primarily uses property tax-based financial assistance to support businesses and developers building and expanding within our community, because incentives attract and promote investment, employment, and opportunity in the Perry.
+Incentive packages are generally considered on a case-by-case basis and are designed to meet the needs those locating or expanding in the City of Perry.

 Tax Increment Financing